-Well we all know that Tesla has the ability to deliver class leading electric range and the Model X is no exception.
-The 75D packs a big battery pack (75 kWh gross) which achieves 259 miles on the official tests and more importantly can deliver 200+ miles in the real world.
-The more expensive models with bigger batteries deliver up to 351 miles and Supercar humbling 0-60 times.
+Well we all know that Tesla has the ability to deliver class-leading electric range and the Model X is no exception.
+The Long Range model packs a big battery pack (100 kWh gross) which achieves 315 miles on the official tests and more importantly can deliver 250+ miles in the real world.

 Once on the move the overriding sensation is of effortless torque and interior space.
 You get to choose between 5, 6 or 7 seat layouts to suit your needs whilst the clever ‘Falcon’ rear doors provide excellent access to the rear rows whilst simultaneously delivering an added wow factor in use and enhanced practicality in narrow spaces.

 There are a couple of areas where the Model X drops the ball, the first is handling, it is safe, predictable, and way better than you would imagine a 2.5 tonne SUV to be, but it isn’t engaging.
 To be fair there aren’t many in this class that are.
 The second point is material quality; the interior is well laid out and the central touchscreen display works very well, but the quality of the cabin materials isn’t up to European standards, particularly not at this price point.

 Model X is another huge achievement from a very young company.
 It delivers performance and real world range, lots of interior space, clever design touches and through Supercharger access the best recharging network in UK.

 Estimated real world range: 250 – 300 miles

 Official range: 315 miles

 Official electricity consumption: 207 Wh/km (3 miles per kWh)

 Battery pack: 100 kWh (gross) lithium ion; 8 year warranty unlimited mileage